baileybarberscargill/overwatch-overlay/README.md

 - NodeCG (backend)

 ### Graphics
 The graphics contains the main overlay visible by the viewers.
 It is written in HTML, CSS and JavaSript.
-The "index.html" is the main file to be added into OBS as a browser source.
+The "index.html" is the main file to be added into OBS as a browser source (1920x1080p size!).

 The data on the overlay is updated by NodeCG Replicants.
 Data is updated whenever a field is updated on the Dashboard.